-Housing budget guidelines vary for the three groups of students.
+Housing budget guidelines vary for three groups of students.

 - On Campus: For students living in dormitories, the housing budget is the actual room expense that the campus charges students. - Off Campus: The Department's student budget parameters define the housing budget for students living off campus as 50 percent of the average rent and utility costs for a two-bedroom apartment.
-The FY2013-2014 student budget guideline for housing was \$631.
-Department staff used internet research and reports from the Colorado Department of Local Affairs to determine that the fair market rate for a two bedroom apartment in metropolitan areas fell within the FY2014-2015 budget guideline.
-According to the 2013 Apartment and Rental Properties: Vacancy and Rent Surveys remain stable in the Denver metro area.
-Regionally outside of metro Denver and Boulder, housing costs are much less.
-Utility costs have increased by 3.3% based on the consumer price index (CPI).
-Staff recommends adjusting the monthly budget to \$634 to address an increase in utilities for FY2014-2015 for students living off campus.
+The FY2014-2015 student budget guideline for housing was \$634.
+Department staff used internet research and reports from the Colorado Department of Local Affairs to determine that the fair market rate for a two bedroom apartment rate to meet the FY2015-2016 budget guideline.
+According to the 2015 Apartment and Rental Properties: Vacancy and Rent Surveys apartment rents have increased by eight percent in the past year, this is largely attributed to the low vacancy rate.
+Utility costs have increased by 2.9% based on the consumer price index (CPI).
+Staff recommends adjusting the monthly budget to \$682 to address an increase in both rent and utilities for FY2015-2016 for students living off campus. - With Parents: For students living with parents, the FY2014-2015 housing budget guideline was \$215.
+Staff has maintained that budget line for FY2015-2016.